Pharmacotherapy for Problematic Opiate Use

-In Australia, when we refer to pharmacotherapy, we generally mean replacement of problematic (often illegal) opiate use with a legally prescribed and dispensed substitute like methadone.
+In Australia, when we refer to pharmacotherapy, we generally mean replacement of problematic opiate, often illegal opiate use, with a legally prescribed and dispensed substitute like methadone.

 Pharmacotherapy for opioid users is sometimes referred to as: